splunk/observability-workshop/content/en/other/10-oncall/_index.md

 You should have received an invitation to Activate your Splunk On-Call account via e-mail, if you have not already done so, click the _Activate Account_ link and follow the prompts.

-If you did not receive an invitation it is probably because you already have a Splunk On-Call login, linked to a different organisation.
+If you did not receive an invitation it is probably because you already have a Splunk On-Call login, linked to a different organization.

-If so login to that Org, then use the organisation dropdown next to your username in the top left to switch to the Observability Workshop Org.
+If so log in to that Org, then use the organization dropdown next to your username in the top left to switch to the Observability Workshop Org.

 ![Switch Org](images/switch-org.png)